Basilica Aemilia: Basilica Fulvia

 Coin of M. Aemilius Lepidus showing the Basilica Aemilia decorated with shields.

 The Basilica Fulvia, constructed in 179 BCE by consuls Marcus Fulvius Nobilior and Marcus Aemilius Lepidus, laid the architectural and historical groundwork for the later Basilica Aemilia.
 Built behind the argentariae novae, it was later referred to as the "Basilica Aemilia et Fulvia" by Varro, reflecting continued contributions by the gens Aemilia.
-Enhancments over the decades included the installation of a water clock in 159 BCE and decorative shields added by another Marcus Aemilius Lepidus in 78 BCE, elements possibly depicted on coins from 61 BCE.
+Enhancements over the decades included the installation of a water clock in 159 BCE and decorative shields added by another Marcus Aemilius Lepidus in 78 BCE, elements possibly depicted on coins from 61 BCE.
 Architecturally, the Basilica Fulvia introduced a significant innovation: an enlarged central nave supported by two rows of columns, allowing for an open interior space unlike the dense colonnades of earlier Greek-inspired basilicas.
 Today, only a portion of its tuff foundations remains visible beneath a canopy on the site's northwest side.